pidg/blank-expression/README.md

 Blank Expression has a simple palette and minimal background highlighting, and should work well for those working on HTML, CSS, JavaScript and PHP.

 It draws inspiration from hazy memories of Visual Studio 6 and my dislike of colour overload.
+The file is based loosely on [Espresso Aqua](https://github.com/cafarm/aqua-theme).